eggxa/problem/README.md

 1. bring the fund
 2. we farm for you
 3. bring the farm product to you (subscription based for delivery)

+### Problem

+Market - lagos, abujah, port
+if news of flooding in north price go up. market union also decide price of farm product.